GittyBittyLitty/OpenEPaper/Led-control.md

 the second 4 bytes are the duration of the led flashes in millisecond where 0 is mapped to half a ms and 15 is mapped to no off time.
 15 WILL RUIN YOUR BATTERY LIFE.
 Everything higher than 3ms has a diminishing effect to visibility and 2ms is recommended as the bes compromise between power consumption and visibility.

-## MODE 0 OFF

-## MODE 1 normal flashing
-Byte 1 RGB 332 color data
-Byte 2 - 5 Time between flashes in ms

-## MODE 2 advanced sequence control
+## MODE 0 advanced sequence control

 start of sequence 1